Midwest Inline Hockey Association

 TIER II is considered equivalent to NARCH/TORHS/SW – silver/bronze

-TIER III is considered equivalent to Bronze/Copper house leagues.
+TIER III is considered equivalent to Bronze/Copper divisions.
 Higher level players are kept out of T3.
 There is a 4 goal limit per player per game.

 Season Format